hold your crown

 Shining a light on youth mental health

-King Youngblood wants fellow young people and their families to know that they are not alone and that the bravest thing they can do is take the courageous step to get help if they have a mental health issue.
-Learn about resources.
+Hold Your Crown wants fellow young people and their families to know that they are not alone and that the bravest thing they can do is take the courageous step to get help if they have a mental health issue.

-Hold Your Crown is collaborating with the National Alliance for Mental Illness (NAMI), the Stability Network, the King County Mental Health Court and other national and regional non- profit organizations and government offices.
+Hold Your Crown’s partners include National Alliance for Mental Illness (NAMI), the Stability Network, SMASH and the King County Mental Health Court.

 Seattle rock band has message for fans: It's OK to talk about mental health